Scarabaeus1031/NEXAH/RESEARCH/RESEARCH_VISION.md

-# NEXAH Research Vision (v2 — Field & Coherence Update)
+# NEXAH Research Vision (v3 — Field, Coherence & Navigation)

+NEXAH is a research framework for analyzing and navigating transitions in complex dynamical systems.

+It focuses on identifying structure within system dynamics and leveraging this structure for prediction and control.

 ![NEXAH Conceptual Overview](./visuals/NEXAH_Structure_inside_Dynamics.png)